 <div id="btnSaveAction">Save to Database</div>

-The following jQuery script reads editable cell content with the reference of the custom attribute and form data to be posted via AJAX.
+The following jQuery script reads editable cell content referencing the custom attribute and form data to be posted via AJAX.

 PHP will use the post data and fire insert query to add this data to the database.
-On successful product insert, PHP page will return the newly added row as a response to the AJAX call which will be shown to the user.
+On successful product insert, the PHP page will return the newly added row as a response to the AJAX call, which will be shown to the user.

 <script>